Bachelor of Science in Information Assurance (BSIA)

 Advanced Writing Course

-All students are required to take an advanced writing course within their major.
-Information Assurance majors have to take CIST 3000 Advanced Composition for IS&T.
+All UNO students are required to take an advanced writing course within their major.
+Information Assurance degree students must take CIST 3000 Advanced Composition for IS&T.